devilishclover/Fractalizer/readme.md

 - Use 'low' quality setting for preview animations
 - Higher iteration counts create more detail but take longer to render
 - Test with small parameter ranges before creating long animations
+- All animations are automatically at least 5 seconds long for better visibility
 </details>

 ## Troubleshooting